mieze221/MSU_COSC352/README.md

 # Refined Schedule for Programming Course

+# Jon White Contact - compsage@gmail.com | jon.white@red-alpha.com - Put 'COSC352' in the subject line if you reach out and send to both emails addresses.

 ## Course Overview
 - **Structure**: 5 Projects, 4 Tests (Certification-Style In-Person), Midterm Orals, and Final Exams.
 - **Philosophy**: Emphasis on polyglot programming, understanding multiple languages, and their relevance in a modern LLM/GenAI context.